betrybe/manual-arquiteto-moderno/translation_en/apendix-a_EN.md

 The library’s use also helps not to break the principle of single responsibility since the service should only be concerned with business logic.

-And another point that needs to be analyzed is that microservices must be *stateless*, so it is necessary to use solutions to maintain this.
+And another point that needs to be analyzed is that microservices must be stateless, so it is necessary to use solutions to maintain this.

 We can approach authorization and authentication using the distributed session template, using tools to store that session.
 You can approach/maintain the session in the following ways: